rollendxavier/crypto_wallet_coingecko/README.md

 - `GET /new_account`: Creates a new Ethereum account and returns the private key and address.
 - `GET /balance/<contract_address>`: Returns the balance of the ERC20 token for the Ethereum address stored in the session.
+- `POST /send_transaction`: Send Ether to other Ethereum addresses
 - `GET /market_chart/<contract_address>/<days>`: Returns the market chart data for the given ERC20 contract in USD for the specified number of days.

 ## Files